Nadiabenb/Metahers-appV2/replit.md

 ### Backend
 An Express.js server provides RESTful API routes for journal operations, analytics, achievements, subscriptions, thought leadership, and custom email/password authentication.
 Static content is defined as JSON.
 The backend includes an RSS service for aggregating tech news and an AI service using OpenAI GPT-4o.

+#### 💰 OpenAI Prompt Caching Optimization
+The application uses OpenAI's automatic prompt caching to reduce API costs by 30-50%:
+- **How it works**: System prompts >1,024 tokens are automatically cached for 5-10 minutes, with 50% discount on cached tokens
+- **Optimized functions**: `chatWithAppAtelierCoach`, `generateThoughtLeadershipContent` have expanded system prompts for maximum cache hits
+- **Monitoring**: `/api/admin/cache-stats` endpoint tracks cache performance in real-time
+- **Structure**: Static content (guidelines, examples, knowledge base) placed first in prompts for optimal caching
+- **Estimated savings**: ~30-50% reduction in API costs for repeat operations

 ### Authentication
 Custom email/password authentication uses bcrypt for password hashing and database-backed sessions with `connect-pg-simple`.
 Middleware functions `isAuthenticated` and `isProUser` protect routes based on user authentication and Pro subscription status.